Isaac D. Burrell: Personal life

-Death and burial
+Death

 Because Black patients were denied admission to the city's white hospitals, he made the 220-mile journey by train to Freedman's Hospital in Washington, D.C., where he died shortly after undergoing surgery for gallstones.

-He died on March 21, 1914, in Washington, D.C., and is buried in the Williams Memorial Park Cemetery, Roanoke, Virginia.
+He died on March 21, 1914, in Washington, D.C.

 Legacy

 His death was the impetus for several Black physicians of Roanoke to open a hospital for their patients.
 "The hospital’s namesake, Dr. Isaac Burrell, had perished on account of having to travel to Washington, D.C. — by boxcar, no less — to receive routine gall bladder surgery denied to him at segregated Roanoke Hospital, the predecessor to Roanoke Memorial."
 Named Burrell Memorial Hospital, the ten-bed facility was on Henry Street.
 The flu epidemic of 1919 created the need for expanded facilities, so the hospital moved into the abandoned Allegheny Institute building on the corner of McDowell Avenue and Park Street (now 7th Street) in 1921.
 This building was used until 1955 when the present hospital was opened.
 In 1919 the city leased the abandoned buildings of the Allegheny Institute to the doctors who ran the Black hospital there from 1921 until 1955, when a modern brick hospital was constructed with the help of a woman's auxiliary.
 The civil rights movement in the 1960s opened white hospitals to Black patients, and Burrell Memorial Hospital closed in 1978.
 The hospital also was established without support from the whites, and had the first African-American School of Nursing to be accredited in Virginia.The building, now called The Burrell Center, houses Blue Ridge Behavioral Healthcare offices and clinic.

 The location of his pharmacy was examined by archaeologists who found more than 30,000 artifacts, including some bottles still containing pills and Elixirs.